 The publication of Cochrane systematic reviews differs from that of print journals.
 Cochrane Review Groups (CRGs) manage the process from the consideration of the proposal for a new DTA review through to publication including peer review.
-During this life cycle CRGs also support authors in use of RevMan software and some systematic review methods.
+During this life cycle CRGs also support authors in the use of RevMan and some systematic review methods.

 Additional to that, all protocols and full text systematic reviews of Diagnostic Test Accuracy are peer reviewed both by the Coordinating editor of the CRG and the DTA Editorial Team and they are required to agree that protocols and reviews are of a suitable standard for publication.

 Full details of the editorial processes for systematic reviews of diagnostic test accuracy are provided in this document DTA Editorial process.
 Further details on the process for updating Cochrane Diagnostic Test Accuracy reviews are available in the document Process for Updating DTA Systematic Reviews.
 Details about the DTA Editorial Team can be found here (DTA Editorial Team).

 Plain Language Summaries (PLS) are now a mandatory requirement for Cochrane DTA reviews.

 PLS for DTA reviews are challenging to produce due to the lack of familiarity of test accuracy terminology and methods to potential users of Cochrane reviews and uncertainty about the range and needs of potential PLS users (consumers; clinicians; policy makers; the media).